covidclinical/Phase2.2PASCcondIRPackage/README.md

 <!-- #### 2.
 Alternatively, you can submit the results via Slack.  -->

-Your results will be saved under the path that you specify in `dir.repo`, as an .Rdata file.
-Please share the results with @Harrison and @Clara-Lea via Slack.
+Your results will be saved under the path that you specify in `dir.repo`, as an folder titled "SITEID_conditional_testing_results" with .Rdata files inside.
+Please compress the folder into a zip format and share the results with @Harrison and @Clara-Lea via Slack.

 Thank you very much for your contribution!